TMJ Treatments in Cincinnati

-TMJ disorder, also called “TMD,” temporomandibular disorder, temporomandibular joint (TMJ) syndrome, or temporomandibular joint dysfunction, is a painful problem that some dental patients face.
+TMD disorder, also called “TMJ,” temporomandibular disorder, temporomandibular joint (TMJ) syndrome, or temporomandibular joint dysfunction, is a painful problem that some dental patients face.
 Fortunately, treatment can be very simple.
 Fennell, Yoxthimer, and Associates, DDS can help our Cincinnati patients address their TMJ disorder and feel relief from jaw pain.

-TMJ stands for “temporomandibular joint,” which is the joint that connects your jawbone to your skull.
+TMJ stands for “temporomandibular joint,” which is the joint that connects your jaw bone to your skull.
 The major symptoms of TMJ disorder are facial pain, neck aches, or chronic pain in this joint or the muscles that control jaw movement.
-TMJ disorder patients may also feel aching in or around the ears or throughout the face, difficulty chewing or pain while doing so, or locking of the jaw joint.
+TMJ disorder patients may also feel aching in or around the ears or throughout the face from muscle tension, difficulty chewing or pain while doing so, or locking of the jaw joint.
 Many patients also experience a clicking sound or grating sensation while opening their mouths or chewing.

 What is TMJ Therapy?

-There are several nonsurgical treatment options for TMJ.
+There are several nonsurgical treatment options for TMJ found to be effective with rigorous dental and craniofacial research:

 Nonsurgical Treatments